Showcasing Your Hard Work

 Hazards of Staying Shredded Year Round

-In the fitness community it’s common to hear descriptions of a person’s athletic build as ‘lean’, ‘diced’, or ‘shredded’.
-It’s another way of interpreting an individual’s lower than average body fat percentage (the average body fat level for males are ranges roughly from 18-24%; 25-30% for females).
+In the fitness community, it’s common to hear descriptions of a person’s athletic build as ‘lean’, ‘diced’, or ‘shredded’.
+It’s another way of interpreting an individual’s lower-than-average body fat percentage (the average body fat level for males ranges from roughly 18-24%; for females, 25-30%).

 While someone can be ‘lean’ under these percentages, males who have body fat levels under 10% and females under 20% would be described as being ‘shredded’.

-As the body reduces it’s subcutaneous fat from a caloric deficit or expenditure through exercise, the body’s homeostasis has to adjust to keep functioning properly.
-This effects the hormones needed to handle flight or fight response, metabolism, and androgen production.
+As the body reduces its subcutaneous fat from a caloric deficit or expenditure through exercise, the body’s homeostasis has to adjust to keep functioning properly.
+This affects the hormones needed to handle the fight or flight response, metabolism, and androgen production.

 The first hormone, cortisol, is released from the adrenal glands located on the kidneys.
-The stressor of a caloric deficit causes the adrenals to secrete additional amounts of cortisol.
+A caloric deficit stresses the adrenals, causing them to secrete additional cortisol.

 Since cortisol is a catabolic hormone, it breaks down protein from muscle tissue for conversion to glucose.
 This is why it’s often difficult for natural bodybuilders to maintain higher levels of lean muscle while keeping body fat low.